sonic-net/SONiC/doc/otn/sonic-otn hld.md

    * Add and enable OTSS and Syncd-OT instances per-asic-scope.
 3. Add OTN required enhancements in sonic-platform-common module and sonic-utilities module.

 Here is an example of running docker images on the `virtual-ot` platform with 4 ASICs (optical linecard).
-It contains 4 instances of Syncd-ot and otss, 5 instances of redis database, 1 global instance of pmon, lldp, gNMI, bgp and eventd.
+It contains 4 instances of Syncd-OT and OTSS, 5 instances of redis database, 1 global instance of pmon, lldp, mgmt-framework, gNMI, bgp and eventd.
 ```
 admin@sonic:~$ docker ps
 CONTAINER ID   IMAGE                                COMMAND                  CREATED         STATUS              PORTS     NAMES